stencho/ShareHole/README.md

 passdir=loot

 # The number of threads for handling requests and uploads
+# This includes thumbnails, so if you're using gallery mode,
+# you may want to increase this
 threads=32

 # Look for base.html and base.css in the config directory